genilto/php-email-send-layer/README.md

 Or you can run it using docker.
 There is a docker-composer.yml in the project that creates a container, pointing the server to the html folder of the project.

-Before run the composer, duplicate the file env.example and rename to .env.
+Before run the composer, duplicate the file env.sample and rename to .env.
 After that configure the environment variables there with the correct values.

 To create the container just use the command below in your terminal: